tmcwilliam707/DataScience-Capstone-2/README.md

-this is a found solution that was full of bugs, missing or incorrect imports and functions and required a large amount of debugging and enviroment preparation with trial an error, computer vision was achieved but Tensorflow must be opitmized with exact 2.01 standards, python 3 and the correct versions of mnist and nist.
+this is a found solution that was full of bugs, missing or incorrect imports and functions and required a large amount of debugging and enviroment preparation with trial an error, the MNIST library and some ingenuity, the machine vision hand written text recogintion program achieved 97% accuracy but Tensorflow must be opitmized with exact 2.01 standards, python 3 and the correct versions of mnist and nist.

 1. Download all files and request data files.